Unil-SGC/AGDA-Rbook/_book/01-IntrotoR.md

 ## Why R? {.unnumbered}

+R is a complete programming language and software environment for statistical computing and graphical representation.
+As part of the GNU Project (free software, mass collaboration project), the source code is free available.
+Its functionalists can be expanded by importing packages.
+For more details on R see <https://www.r-project.org/>.

 Although R has a steep learning curve, the command-line approach advocated in this book can quickly pay off.
 As you'll learn in subsequent chapters, R is an effective tool for tackling a wide range of geographic data challenges.
 We expect that, with practice, R will become the program of choice in your geospatial toolbox for many applications.